Canon 300D vs 350D

 |13.||Nikon D70||Y||- / -||-||-||-||1.0||-||-||-|

-Both the 300D and the 350D have been discontinued, but can regularly be found used on eBay.
+Both the 300D and the 350D have been discontinued, but can regularly be found used on ebay.
 The 300D was replaced by the Canon 350D, while the 350D was followed by the Canon 400D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 300D and 350D can be found, respectively, in the Canon 300D Manual (free pdf) or the online Canon 350D Manual.

 So what is the bottom line?
 Is the Canon 300D better than the Canon 350D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.